TroyCaywood/Python/100 Days of Code/Days/Day-15.md

 - Today's lecture was all about setting up a local development environment using Pycharm and Python
 - Using a local IDE is much better than using a web based editor such as replit since it has many more features
+- Download and install the latest version of [Python](https://www.python.org/downloads/) for your operating system.
+Install using default selections.
+- Download and in stall the latest version of [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=mac).
+Install using default selections.
+- You could use something like Visual Studio Code too, but this course uses Pycharm.